memarin/dev-playbook/development-process.md

 ####Rules in pushing to CI
 * Explicit timeslot when to push updates to production
 * Critical fixes can be pushed as soon as they are availabe.
-Should be accompained by its own changelog entry
+It should be accompained by its own changelog entry
 * Deployment of critical fixes should be approved by a change control board
 * Non-critical fixes are deployed on schedule
 * Check in frequently